finengmath/finengmath.github.io/README.md

   Responsible for reviewing translation requests and maintaining dictionary entries

 - **Anyone**
-  Public users who can browse, search, and propose new translations and corrections
+  Public users who can browse, search, and propose translations and corrections

 ---